tamoghnaojha/tamoghnaojha.github.io/_pages/about.md

 News
 =====
+* Oct.
+2021: Now joined as an ERCIM fellow at IIT-CNR.
+* Sep.
+2021: Moved to Pisa, Italy.
+* Jul.
+2021: MobiWEB accepted in IEEE ISCC 2021.
+* May.
+2021: [PANDA](https://ieeexplore.ieee.org/document/9461869) accepted in IEEE System journal.
 * Feb.
 2021: Convocated (online) from IIT Kharagpur.
 * Jan.
 2021: Joined IIT-CNR as a PostDoctoral Research Fellow.
 * Jan.
 2021: Survey on [IoT for Agricultural Applications](https://ieeexplore.ieee.org/document/9321474) accepted in IEEE IoT journal.